vinaytv/avalara/assessment/ReadMe.md

 ### Build and Run
 * Build the project using maven clean install
 * Run Application using Java main file AssessmentApplication.java file.

+### Pipeline

+* Jenkins pipeline is created which will run unit tests , compile code, build and push docker image.